pittcsc/pittcswiki/src/guides/zero-to-offer/index.md

 ## Why Intern?

 The opportunity to be a software engineering intern at top company is an incredible privilege.
-As a college student you will get to be showered with benefits and perks.
-These benefits often include (but are not limited to)
+As a college student you will get to be showered with benefits and perks like:
 - **High** Salaries (View salaries [here](https://www.levels.fyi/internships/))
 - Free meals, snacks, and drinks
 - Free flights and ground transportation
-- Opportunity to explore new cities and areas
+- Opportunity to explore new cities and parts of the world
-- Housing stipends or nice Corporate housing - Intern events (such as distinguished speakers, baseball games, boat rides, free concerts) - Work on legitimate projects that challenge you to apply what you learn in school - Get to meet and hang out with really smart and cool students from all over the world
+- Housing stipends or nice Corporate housing
+- Intern events (such as distinguished speakers, baseball games, boat rides, free concerts)
+- Work on legitimate projects that challenge you to apply what you learn in school
+- Get to meet and hang out with really smart and cool students from all over the world
 - Lots of free swag and gear

 <div class="text-orange-600 bg-orange-200 mb-4 p-4">
 Note that these guides are written by students.
 Stay skeptical of things you read on the internet, including this.
-That being said, we hope you get the job you want through these guides.
+That being said, we hope you get the job you want through our guides!
 </div>